hafiztsalavin/simple-jwt-go/README.md

 ## Goals of this project:

-Learn about JWT Authentication in Golang REST APIs and securing it with Authentication Middleware
+Learn about JWT Authentication in Golang REST APIs and securing it with Authentication Middleware.

 ## To-do: